A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Continuous wavelet transforms

 \begin{definition} A SPWT is called simply dilated, if for every $m=1,\ldots,M$ the following two conditions are met. \begin{enumerate} \item There exists a $quantity_m$ transform. \item If $G^1_m$ is $e^{i\RR}$ or $e^{2\pi i \ZZ/N}$, then ${\bf A}_m({\bf h}_m)$ is the unit matrix ${\bf I}$, mapping every ${\bf g}_m$ to itself. \end{enumerate} \end{definition}

-Note that in Definition \ref{simply_dilatet}, the center $N_0$ of $G$ is not required to have a $quantity_0$ transform.
-Indeed, such a transform doesn't exists, as the restriction of $\pi$ to $N_0$ is a scalar representation times the identity, which makes (\ref{eq:quant_trans1}) and (\ref{eq:quant_trans2}) impossible.
+Note that in Definition \ref{simply_dilatet} the center $N_0$ of $G$ is not required to have a $quantity_0$ transform.
+Indeed, such a transform does not exist, as the restriction of $\pi$ to $N_0$ is a scalar representation times the identity, which makes (\ref{eq:quant_trans1}) and (\ref{eq:quant_trans2}) impossible.
 For this reason, the STFT is a wavelet transform that measure only times and frequencies, and the phase shift subgroup $N_0$ is not considered to be a transformation group of a physical quantity.